Here at ONE we hate to be negative but it’s a sad fact that not everyone has been an angel – or kept their promises – this year.

-Let’s take a look at who is on the naughty list this year…
+Let’s take a look at who is on the ONE naughty list…

 Sweden and Japan let us down in January

-After eight months of campaigning by ONE members (who are firmly on our nice list), we were eager to learn the amounts each country would commit to the GAVI vaccine alliance fund in January this year.
+After 8 months of campaigning by ONE members (who are firmly on our nice list), we were on tenterhooks to learn the amounts each country would commit to the GAVI vaccine alliance fund in January this year.

-A whopping $7.5 billion was pledged for the next five years, which will set Gavi on a path to supporting the immunization of 300 million more children, saving 5 to 6 million more lives.
+A whopping $7.5 billion was pledged for the next 5 years which will set Gavi on a path to supporting the immunisation of 300 million more children, saving 5-6 million more lives.
 But there were a couple of disappointments.

-Sweden let us down by pledging just 1.5 billion SEK—less than their previous year’s commitment.
-However, Japan pledged a resounding zero to the fund—especially disappointing as they are hosting the G7 next year.
+Sweden let us down by pledging just 1.5 billion SEK – less than their previous year’s commitment.
+However, Japan pledged a resounding 0 to the fund – especially disappointing as they are hosting the G7 next year.

 EU countries who have diverted aid promised to the poorest